saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 }
 ```

-If you're using code transpiler plugins (such as Typescript), make sure to enable sourcemapping there as well.
+If you're using code transpiler plugins (such as Typescript), ensure to enable source-mapping there as well.

-### Step 2.
-Set up `@backtrace/vite-plugin`
+### Step 2: Set up `@backtrace/vite-plugin`

-Install `@backtrace/vite-plugin` as a dev dependency:
+1. Install `@backtrace/vite-plugin` as a developer dependency:

 ```
 > npm install --save-dev @backtrace/vite-plugin
 ```

-Add it to your `plugins` array in `vite.config.js`:
+2. Add it to your `plugins` array in `vite.config.js`:

 ```js
 import { BacktracePlugin } from '@backtrace/vite-plugin';